emd5/java-fundamentals/basiclibrary/README.md

 ## Feature Task

+### 5/30/19

+***Analyzing Weather Data***

+Use the October Seattle weather data above.
+Iterate through all of the data to find the min and max values.
+Use a HashSet of type Integer to keep track of all the unique temperatures seen.
+Finally, iterate from the min temp to the max temp and print out any temperature not seen during the month.

+***Tallying Election***

+Write a function called tally that accepts a List of Strings representing votes and returns one string to show what got the most votes.

+### 5/29/19

 ***Rolling Dice***

 Write a method called roll that accepts an integer n and rolls a six-sided dice n times.